ElliotKillick/qvm-create-windows-qube/README.md

         - Windows Server 2008 R2 base ISO is also vulnerable to ETERNALBLUE and BlueKeep out-of-the-box
         - Probably not worth getting into that, users should just update the VM upon making it
 - [ ] Headless mode
+    - Help wanted
+        - What mechanism is there to accomplish this in Qubes?
+Something in Qubes GUI agent/daemon?
 - [ ] Package this project so its delivery can be made more streamlined and secure through `qubes-dom0-update`
+    - Coming to Qubes R4.1
 - [ ] Consider adding ReactOS support as an open source alternative to Windows
     - This would be a good at least until a [ReactOS template is made](https://github.com/QubesOS/qubes-issues/issues/2809)
     - Perhaps ReactOS developers may want to use this to develop ReactOS